Tumulus of Bougon

-The Tumulus of Bougon or Necropolis of Bougon (French: "Tumulus de Bougon", "Nécropole de Bougon") is a group of five Neolithic barrows located in Bougon near La-Mothe-Saint-Héray, between Exoudon and Pamproux in Nouvelle-Aquitaine, France.
+The Tumulus of Bougon or Necropolis of Bougon (French: "Tumulus de Bougon", "Nécropole de Bougon") is a group of five Neolithic barrows located in Bougon, near La-Mothe-Saint-Héray, between Exoudun and Pamproux in Nouvelle-Aquitaine, France.

 Their discovery in 1840 raised great scientific interest.
 To protect the monuments, the site was acquired by the department of Deux-Sèvres in 1873.
 Excavations resumed in the late 1960s.
-The oldest structures of this prehistoric monument date to 4800 BC.
+The oldest structures of this prehistoric monument, called E1 and F0 date to 4800 BC.

 Archaeological site

 The site is located on a limestone plateau within a loop of the river Bougon.
 The area used to be known as "Les Chirons".